AtamanKit/school-django-auth/README.md

-# Develop a RESTful API for Authentication
+# Develop a RESTful API for Authentication with Django and Django REST Framework
+*The project was tested to work on Ubuntu and WSL.*

 ### Objective
 Imagine you're building a secure gateway for an application using Django and Django REST Framework.
 Your mission is to create a REST API that handles user authentication and authorization.
 Here's what it will do:

 It will warmly welcome new users by allowing them to register.
 Once they're part of the system, they can log in with ease.
 For added security, users will have the ability to refresh their tokens to stay authenticated.

 If a user decides to take a break, they can log out anytime.
-The system focuses on keeping the process simple, secure, and user-friendly, ensuring a smooth experience for all users.
+The system will also let users view and update their personal details whenever they need to, making the experience seamless and user-friendly.

+The complete code can be downloaded from my [GitHub](https://github.com/AtamanKit/school-django-auth) repository.

+### Prerequisites
+* Ubuntu (or WSL for Windows users)
+* Python 3.x
+* Django
+* Django REST Framework
+* PyJWT
+* Constance - Dynamic Django settings
+* Redis

 To install the dependencies and tools for this project, we will use the [uv package manager](https://docs.astral.sh/uv/).
 First, we will initialize a new project then to add all the necessary dependencies.